fatimahpatel/overREACTors_frontend_project/biblion/README.md

 For the extensions, we aimed to implement the following:

-- A Log-in section, where the user can input their details and the front-end extracts data of the reader with matching details.
+- A Log-in section, where the user can input their details to be matched against the existing user database.
+If the details matched, the user information is stored and used across the app.
 - An 'Add Review' section, where the user can write and submit their own reviews for their chosen book.
-This updates the API and the app displays the updated reviews section under the chosen book.
+This updates the API and the app displays the updated review.